slavadev/rails_refactoring_cheatsheet/README.md

     allow(repo).to receive(:create).and_raise(ValidationError)
   end
   ```
+- Don't forget to add integration tests if you use stubbing and mocking a lot
 - Follow some styleguide.
 Check your code with [Rubocop](https://github.com/rubocop-hq/rubocop)
 - Ask your teammembers if you hesitating at any point